hanruizhang/RNAseq-analysis-workflow/index.md

-## 6. Exploratory analysis and differnetial expression
+## 6. Exploratory analysis and visualization

-* Continue using the Rmd file above, which was modified from [this workflow](https://www.bioconductor.org/packages/devel/workflows/vignettes/rnaseqGene/inst/doc/rnaseqGene.html).
+* Continue using the Rmd file above, which is modified from this [workflow](https://www.bioconductor.org/packages/devel/workflows/vignettes/rnaseqGene/inst/doc/rnaseqGene.html).

 ## 7. Additional resources